Schema Reference

 .envx Schema Syntax

-schema section enables you to define metadata, validation rules, and typing for your environment variables.
+The .envx schema section enables you to define metadata, validation rules, and typing for your environment variables.
 This elevates environment configurations from simple key-value pairs to strongly typed, validated, and self-documented declarations.

 What is Schema?